bobby-tablez/Enable-All-The-Logs/README.md

 The ` -y` argument can also be used to skip the prompt message.

-The ` -config` argument is used to supply your own Sysmon XML config file, rather than the default mentioned above.
+The ` -config` argument is used to supply a direct URL your own Sysmon XML config file, rather than the default mentioned above.

 ### Execute via PowerShell:
 ```powershell